How to Apply

 7. All official college transcripts sent directly to: Admissions Office, The Institute of American Indian Arts, 83 Avan Nu Po Road, Santa Fe, NM 87508

 Admission will be competitive; we will be accepting only thirty students into the program each year.
-There is no separate application for the Truman Capote Trust Scholarships; all students who apply before April 15 will be considered for the Capote Scholarships and other scholarships that become available.
+There is no separate application for the Institute of American Indian Arts’ Scholarships; students who apply before January 31, 2014, will be considered for all IAIA scholarships.

 A bachelor’s degree is required, but it need not have been with an English or writing major.
 Students who have completed a significant number of undergraduate hours may request an exception to the bachelor’s degree requirement; however, given the competitive nature of the admissions process, such an exception will be granted rarely.
 Contact the Program Director.